safety-research/openweights/README.md

 An openai-like sdk for finetuning and batch inference.

 # Installation
-Clone the repo and run `pip install .`.
+Clone the repo and run `pip install -e .`.
 Then add your `$OPENWEIGHTS_API_KEY` to the `.env`.
 You can create one via the [dashboard](https://ktf8znsjvlhidw-8124.proxy.runpod.net/).

 # Quickstart